hashicorp/consul/website/source/api/query.html.md

   - `Connect` `(bool: false)` - If true, only [Connect-capable](/docs/connect/index.html) services for the specified service name will be returned.
 This includes both natively integrated services and proxies.
 For proxies, the proxy name may not match `Service`, because the proxy destination will.
+Any constrains beyond the service name such as `Near`, `Tags`, and `NodeMeta` are applied to Connect-capable service.

 - `DNS` `(DNS: nil)` - Specifies DNS configuration